andreahn/lost-in-translation/README.md

 # Trivia Game in Vue.js

-// TODO: add heroku link<br/>
-A Translation app created with React.
-This project is deployed [here]().
+A sign language translation app created with React.
+This project is deployed [here](https://ih-an-so-react-translation.herokuapp.com/).

 ## Installation